djotaku/Snap-in-Time/README.md

 several years worth of snapshots (well beyond the normal life of the storage media) and still be in the low 200s snapshots total, while keeping them reasonably easy to manage. =:^)"

-Commit dedicated to my toddler daughter who is recovering from surgery yesterday